We are living in a Wild West era of menopause “awareness.”

 Since the 1960s, there have been doctors trying to convince women that oestrogen therapy and then combined HRT are needed for disease prevention.
 For those doctors, it never mattered that there were no large randomized controlled trials (RCTs) that could back up the disease prevention claims.
 RCTs are the gold standard for understanding benefits and risks of medicines.

-Women, once considered the weaker sex, became the deficient sex, post-menopause.
+Women, once considered the weaker sex, became the deficient sex, during and post-menopause.
 That was supposedly enough to explain every disease that could be found more often among older women.

 The fact that men also experience more chronic diseases as they age was ignored.
 The fact that the risks of many chronic diseases could be reduced through better lifestyles was also ignored.
 It was women’s hormones that needed fixing!